habitat-sh/slackin/lib/assets/index.md

 [StackOverflow](https://stackoverflow.com/tags/chef).
 If volunteer support isn't available, you can reach Chef Software's support team at [support@chef.io](mailto:support@chef.io).
 * **I Really Like IRC, What Do I Do?**
-  * The `#chef` IRC channel will be bridge to Slack for the foreseeable future, so you can continue to join in the discussion there, albeit with a reduced experience.
-Additionally Slack does offer an [IRC gateway](https://get.slack.help/hc/en-us/articles/201727913-Connecting-to-Slack-over-IRC-and-XMPP), though it has historically had some stability issues.
+  * Slack does offer an [IRC gateway](https://get.slack.help/hc/en-us/articles/201727913-Connecting-to-Slack-over-IRC-and-XMPP), though it has historically had some stability issues.

 </div>